License Without Examination (NBEO Part III)

-To be eligible and qualify, an applicant must:
+To be eligible and qualify, an applicant who has not taken Part III of the National Board of Examiners in Optometry must:

 - currently be licensed as a therapeutic optometrist in good standing in another state, the District of Columbia, or territory of the United States;

-- have passed an examination that is equivalent or superior to the examination required in Texas at that time;
+- have passed an examination that is equivalent or superior to the examination required in Texas at the time of licensure;

 - have, for at least five of the seven years preceding the application date, been actively engaged in the practice of therapeutic optometry; or engaged in full-time teaching at an accredited college of optometry or medicine;